ecosustain/Endangered-Species-IUCN/README.md

 This project concerns the collecting and presenting, in the form of a dashboard, of data obtained from the IUCN RedList website and API.
 Any use of the contents of this project should follow the terms of service of the IUCN RedList.

 The source code for the project is found in the src/ directory.
-It is divided into three parts:
+It is divided into four parts:

 - webscraping subdirectory: